maudnals/articles/privacy.md

 p.2

 # Arguments and dangers
-contre-arguments: ML risks (they know sthg about you that you don't even), mixup everything risks ant state surveillance, **social** risks (at the society's level, not just the individual)
+contre-arguments: ML risks (they know sthg about you that you don't even), mixup everything risks ant state surveillance, **SOCIAL** risks (at the society's level, not just the individual)
 ## "I have nothing to hide"
 ## "I'm happy to get targeted advertisements" // yes, but it's more than that.
 It transforms your world. that determines what you see, what you learn...
 ## "It's too late anyways, 'they' have too much data" // no, because you change